Rotary dial: Alphanumeric dialing

 In North America, traditional dials have letter codes displayed with the numbers under the finger holes in the following pattern: 1, 2 ABC, 3 DEF, 4 GHI, 5 JKL, 6 MNO, 7 PRS, 8 TUV, 9 WXY, and 0 (sometimes Z) Operator.
 Letters were associated with the dial numbers to represent telephone exchange names in communities that required multiple central offices.
 For example, "RE7-3456" represented "REgent 7-3456".

 In 1917, W. G. Blauvelt of AT&T developed the combination pattern of letters assigned to each digit, which became the standard in North America.
-Large cities like New York City would ultimately require a seven-digit telephone number.
-Some tests in the early 1900s indicated that the short-term memory span of many people was insufficient for seven digits, causing dialing errors (the documentation for these tests is lost).
+As telephone systems expanded during the mid-twentieth century, the Bell System adopted all-number calling to increase the capacity and efficiency of the telephone network.
+Although many subscribers believed seven-digit numbers would be more difficult to remember and represented a loss of personal identity, Bell maintained that standardized numbering was necessary to support the continued growth of the system.
 As large cities had both manual and automatic exchanges for many years, the numbers for manual or automatic exchanges used the same format, which could be either spoken or dialed.

 In the late 1940s, telephones were redesigned with the numbers and letters displayed on a ring outside the finger wheel to provide better visibility.